-Breast density and masking
+Breast Density and Masking

-In the United States, the Breast Imaging Reporting and Data System (BI-RADS) of the American College of Radiology classifies density in the following four breast composition categories:
+In the United States, the Breast Imaging Reporting and Data System (BI-RADS) of the American College of Radiology 71 classifies density in the following four breast composition categories as listed below:

-- 1 almost entirely fatty;
+- 1 Almost entirely fatty;

-- 2 scattered fibroglandular densities;
+- 2 Scattered fibroglandular densities;

-- 3 heterogeneously dense; and
+- 3 Heterogeneously dense; and

-- 4 extremely dense tissue.
+- 4 Extremely dense tissue.

-The current edition of BI-RADS, published in 2003, defines these four categories more quantitatively as less than 25% dense tissue (category 1), 25 to 49% dense tissue (2), 50 to 74% dense tissue (3), and greater than or equal to 75% dense tissue (4).
+The current edition of BI-RADS, published in 2003, defines these four categories more quantitatively as less than 25% dense tissue (category 1), 25 to 49% dense tissue (category 2), 50 to 74% dense tissue (category 3), and greater than or equal to 75% dense tissue (category 4).
 The majority of mammograms in the United States include BI-RADS density as part of the official report.
+109